 LL-04 (2005).
 API SM/SN.
 ACEA C3 (similar to A3).
 SAE 5W30, 5W40.
 The LL-04 oils have been greatly misunderstood in the past but this is now in greater demand.
 Most LL-04 oils are intended for Diesels, although it was also approved for gas engines in Europe and other world markets.
 BMW never certified LL-04 for the US (see next paragraph).
 Diesel oil has long been valued by engine builders and tuners because of its higher levels of ZDDP content.
 LL-04 also has a lower SAPS value which is good news for direct-injection engines (all BMW turbo engines since 2007).
 You won't find Genuine BMW LL-04 sold here but Red Line Euro-Series oil and Pentosin SP III are produced around this spec.

 BMW never certified LL-04 for the US market because a) there weren't many Diesels for sale here, b) it was incompatible with the high amounts of sulfur and Ethanol in US gasoline.
 However, since 2014 our gasoline more closely matches European sulfur levels.
-US sulfur remains higher so if you're using a LL-04 oil you should change it more often as sulfur will dilute the oil (5,000 oil change interval is sufficient).
+US sulfur remains higher so if you're using a LL-04 oil you should change it more often as sulfur will dilute the oil (5,000 oil change interval should be sufficient).
 Oil analysis can give you more insight how your local fuel is interacting with the oil.
 LL-04 and LL-01 are interchangeable/compatible but LL-04 is preferred for BMW turbo engines for its higher ZDDP and low SAPS.
 Food for thought: the official BMW Motorsport oil recommendation for the M4 GT4 race car is a LL-04 spec oil.
 Our race team uses Red Line Euro Series 5W40.

 LL-12 (2012).
 New specifications for European market Diesel engines.